-- · the work of the internal auditor/reviewer; - · the work of the external auditor; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor/reviewer;

+- · the work of the external auditor;

+- the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purposes Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Audit, Finance, Risk & Personnel Committee and ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of trustees on os/12/20... and signed on its behalf by:
+Approved by order of the members of the board of trustees on .91,212(... and signed on its behalf by: